nelisuxks/linux-stuff/docs/arch-guide.md

 ---

 ---
-This is a simple guide to install Arch Linux on most computers and how to setup  the `kde plasma` desktop environment and it's useful `pcksgs`, including essentials like the `ssdm` display manager, GPU drivers, `firefox` browser and a GUI file manager `thunar`.
+This is a simple guide to install Arch Linux on most computers and how to setup  the `kde-plasma` desktop environment and it's useful `pcksgs`, including essentials like the `ssdm` display manager, GPU drivers, `firefox` browser and a GUI file manager `thunar`.

 >*Note:* this guide isn't perfect and you're always welcome to suggest changes

 >**Progress:**
 >	*Installation:* All steps have been implemented.
+Future changes are possible.
->	*Desktop Environment:* Work has just begun xd
+>	*Desktop Environment:* initial setup, dual-boot setup and `tty` QoL fixes implemented
 ---

-## set font, preferred keymap and fix time
+## user interface and time

 *set readable console font:*
 ```